jmrundle/personal_website/instance/posts/first_post.md

 This clearly wasn't going to work.
 But as a broke college student, I wasn't willing to dump whatever amount of money to keep this site running properly.
 Instead, I decided to go with [AWS EC2](https://aws.amazon.com/ec2/).
 Luckily, I still had almost eight months left on my [AWS Free-Tier](https://aws.amazon.com/free), which meant I could utilize a t2.micro instance for free to meet my hosting needs!

 The next task was to automate the deployment to my EC2 instance.
-To do this, I created a collection of [shell scripts](https://github.com/jmrundle/personal_website/tree/master/scripts) to copy/refresh source files and restart the Flask server.
-These scripts primarily use `ssh` and `scp` to do so.
-I also set up a Nginx HTTP server to act as a reverse-proxy to my WSGI Flask server.
-There are a few benefits to this.
+To do this, I created a collection of [shell scripts](https://github.com/jmrundle/personal_website/tree/master/scripts), which utilize `ssh` and `scp` to refresh source files and restart the Flask server on the remote EC2 instance.
+I also set up a Nginx HTTP server to act as a reverse-proxy to this WSGI Flask server.
+There are a few benefits of doing this.
-First, the Nginx does most of the heavy lifting in regards to forking processes, handling routes, etc.  But also, this means that I can restart my Flask server without disabling functionality to the HTTP server.
+First, Nginx does most of the heavy lifting in regards to forking processes, handling routes, etc.  But also, this means that I can restart my Flask server without disabling functionality to the underlying HTTP server, which greatly simplifies the shell scripts.

-Finally, I used my [Github Student Developer pack](https://education.github.com/pack) to generate a free domain name at [jackrundle.me](http://jackrundle.me).
+Finally, I used my [Github Student Developer pack](https://education.github.com/pack) to generate a free domain name at [jackrundle.me](https://jackrundle.me), and set up a crontab to auto-renew SSL certificates with [Certbot](https://certbot.eff.org) and [LetsEncrypt](https://letsencrypt.org).